bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 INFO. `'Constant::Name'.underscore` gives the relative path without extension of the file name where `Constant::Name` is expected to be defined.

-Let's see how Rails autoloads the `Post` constant in the `PostsController` above assuming the application has a `Post` model defined in `app/models/post.rb`.
+Let's see how Quails autoloads the `Post` constant in the `PostsController` above assuming the application has a `Post` model defined in `app/models/post.rb`.